Here at Brickhouse we love to read!

 Key Stage 2 children who have not passed the Government phonics screening check will continue to be taught phonics through a variety of interventions, as detailed below, and they are based on group or individual need.

-Phonics is also supplemented across all key stages by Reading Planet & Rocket Phonics, which is both a physical and electronic library of phonically decodable books and resources.
+Phonics is also supplemented across all key stages by Reading Planet & Supersonic Phonic Friends, which is both a physical and electronic library of phonically decodable books and resources.

 All children, despite reading fluency levels share the same challenging text to help widen their vocabulary and text based knowledge thus ensuring all readers have a full, reading enriched curriculum.
 Work is scaffolded for less fluent readers through modelling, adult support and careful questioning.
 Some SEN children however, may not be able to access the class text and will have access to texts and tasks that are appropriate to their ability.